 ——————“Where are you when you see this kind of sign?”

 ——————“What are you doing when you see this kind of sign?”

 I also asked their name to go along with their reply.
-I was mindful of different spellings and didn’t want to assume anything which was fortunate for me because I had a Lucas and Lukas!
-I could see how relieved Lukas was that he didn’t have to correct ME with his name.
+Yet another good rule of thumb: Don’t assume you know how to spell a child’s name!
+I’m mindful of different spellings, which was fortunate for me, because I had a Lucas and Lukas!
+The relief on Lukas’ face was apparent when he didn’t have to correct ME with his name.
 I started writing and reciting as I wrote: “L”, “U”…then paused as I asked: “Do you spell your name with a ‘c’ or ‘k’?”
 He replied straightaway with “K” and his mother thanked me as well for not assuming the other spelling option…they must have to deal with that a lot!

-Open-ended questions cause your kiddo to think and reflect on their replies; they give them the (often rare) chance to share their opinions and/or feelings on a topic; and just as open-ended PLAY is child-led and child-directed, open-ended questions transfer control of the conversation to your child…they decide what, when and how much they want to speak UP!
+Open-ended questions cause kiddos to think and reflect on their replies; they give them the (often rare) chance to share their opinions and/or feelings on a topic; and just as open-ended PLAY is child-led and child-directed, open-ended questions transfer control of the conversation to your child.
+They decide what, when and how much they want to speak UP!